Undergraduate Academic Policies

 Academic Review – Department or School

 A candidate who is dismissed for academic reasons may appeal the dismissal within 30 calendar days from the date of the dismissal letter.
 Candidates may not register for or attend classes while an appeal is pending.
-The Associate Dean of the School, Dr. Brian Evans, is responsible for deciding the merits of an appeal.
-The appeal must be in writing and addressed to the Associate Dean.
+The Interim Dean is responsible for deciding the merits of an appeal.
+The appeal must be in writing and addressed to the Interim Dean, Harriet Feldman.
 The appeal should indicate in sufficient detail that (1) the candidate’s poor academic performance is due to unusual or non-recurring events, (2) there will be no recurrence of these events, and (3) the candidate has taken or will take appropriate action to ensure that his or her cumulative grade point average will reach the minimum 3.00 in no more than one semester.
-A candidate may submit additional written evidence or include any other information which may be helpful to the Associate Dean in reaching a determination.
-The Associate Dean of the School will consider the letter of appeal, any supporting evidence supplied by the candidate, and the candidate’s past academic record in reaching his decision.
-If the appeal is accepted by the Associate Dean, the candidate will be placed on probation.
-All decisions made by the Associate Dean are final.
+A candidate may submit additional written evidence or include any other information which may be helpful to the Interim Dean in reaching a determination.
+The Interim Dean of the School will consider the letter of appeal, any supporting evidence supplied by the candidate, and the candidate’s past academic record in reaching his decision.
+If the appeal is accepted by the Interim Dean, the candidate will be placed on probation.
+All decisions made by the Interim Dean are final.

 Undergraduate Grading System